Lucasfrota/lazy_cat_lang/README.md

 var a = 1
 if a < 2:
   print "1 is greater then 2!"
-end
+endif
 ```

-in if statement we also use 'end' token to represent the end of the statement
+in if statement we use 'endif' token to represent the end of the statement

 ### Functions